Robomanipal-Taskphase-Coding-2023/Varanasi_Naga_Akhil/README.md

-git init	Initializes a new Git repository in the current directory git add [file]	Tracks changes made to a specific file or files git commit -m "[message]"	Commits changes to the repository with a descriptive message
+git init	Initializes a new Git repository in the current directory git add [file]	Tracks changes made to a specific file or files git commit -m "[message]"	Commits changes to the repository with a descriptive message git clone: Create a local copy of a remote repository git push: Send your commits to a remote repository git pull: Fetch and merge changes from a remote repository git branch: List, create, or delete branches git merge: Combine changes from one branch into another

 These basic Git commands help you initialize a repository, track, and stage files, and commit changes, ensuring proper version control throughout your development process.
 Collaborating with Git and GitHub